dsmurl/gitcraft/docs/WORKLOG.md

 - made a doc for web-setup-for-deploy.md
 - added deploy job to the web-build github workflow

+### 2025-09-26

+- minor research of launching of web into s3 bucket

+### 2025-09-27

+- created step doc for ideas/pulumi-web-next-steps.md
+- created the s3 bucket for dsmurl-gitcraft-web-infra-dev

 ### Next

-- ask question: "are these currently created by pulumi in this setup? "
-- find the next steps to get the web artifact into s3
-  - and the way to see it in the browser
+- 8]

 ### Todo